aaabbbcc1995/test/README.md

 ## Available Scripts

+If you have not run this project before.

+please run `npm install` first under /test folder.

-In the project directory, under test folder(/test), you can run:
+In the project directory, under test folder(/test), then you can run:

 ### `npm start`